Click Pix to enlarge

 A. No.

-Q. Can you paste-on logos of your Blog site?
+Q. Can you paste-on logos of your Website and Blog sites?

-A. My website is painted on the bottom of my painting and I've already had many Emails from people even
+My website is painted on the bottom of my painting.
+I've already had many Emails from people even though I

 PUBLIC ART in San Diego, CA